heathbar019/Writeups/2023-10-27-SpookyCTF/osint_where_were_going/README.md

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/5534ad35-d624-430e-bc69-639f003bb94c)

 Now we are on a page where we can finally input our search.
 There are two text boxes where we can search for individual words, so we can try "spacetime" and "propulsion".
-This search will wield us a surprising amount of results, however, the patents are sorted by publication date so finding a result from last year should be simple.
+This search will yield us a surprising amount of results, however, the patents are sorted by publication date so finding a result from last year should be simple.

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/9e4be3ba-f1ab-48de-9deb-0294f875b7c0)